MitchStares/UOWThesis/README.md

-Monash PhD Thesis Rmarkdown Template
+University of Wollongong PhD Thesis Rmarkdown Template
 ========================

-This repository provides a template for a Monash University PhD thesis using Rmarkdown with the bookdown package.
-It is designed for PhD students in the Department of Econometrics and Business Statistics, but can be modified for Masters degrees, other departments and other universities as required.
+This repository provides a template for a UOW University PhD thesis using Rmarkdown with the bookdown package.
+It is designed for PhD students in the Faculty of Science, Medicine and Health.
+This has been modified from the Monash University template from Professor Rob Hyndman.

 ## Requirements